 I’ll point out a few more RDA safety tips:

 If you’re not an expert, visit your local vape shop and have someone show/teach you how to use this atomizer.
-It’s better to revisit several times and get the hang of building your own coils than risk blowing up your vape mod – or injuring yourself.
+It’s better to revisit several times and get the hang of building your own coils than risk a technical failure.
 Because this device is geared toward experienced users, it’s not covered with a warranty.
 This is understandable but still a shame – sometimes you can do everything just right and still end up with a faulty atomizer.
 However, keep this in mind.
 If you screw something up, a refund is nowhere to be found so you better know what you’re doing.

 In the package, you’re going to get: